 If somebody called you a racist or a sexist, you'd probably get defensive.
 We know it's not okay to be perceived as those things and we feel ashamed when our actions are perceived as contributing to those systems.
 But if I called you an ableist would you have the same level of defensiveness?
 My guess is that you'd have no idea what I was even talking about.
 Ableism is discrimination or prejudice against people with disabilities.
 It's often characterized by a belief that people with disabilities are "inferior", that their minds and bodies are a "broken" version of normal, and that they are unable to fully participate in society.
 Ableism is pervasive in our culture and very few people seem to be aware of it or willing to do anything about it.
 But we can (and should!) change that.

 Like most of the "isms", ableism can be intentional or unintentional.
 It can mean not hiring the person with the disability because they are perceived to be "less capable".
 It can be the denial of access to spaces and experiences that able bodied people have ready access to.
-It can be assuming that a person with a disability can navigate the world without any accommodations or the opposite...underestimating their abilities.
+It can be failing to recognize the ways in which our systems deny people with disabilities access, or the opposite...underestimating their abilities.
 It plays out a million different ways every single day and keeps people with disabilities from being able to fully participate in society.

-I recently attended a PTA meeting at my son's school.
-It was on the second floor of a building that did not have an elevator.
+I recently attended a meeting at a local organization.
+It was on the basement level of a building that did not have an elevator.
 What if I was unable to navigate stairs?
 Would I have been excluded from participating?
 Would they have moved the meeting?
 Would I have even felt comfortable asking for the accommodation?
 Did anyone planning the meeting stop to think "is this accessible to everyone"?
-I am picking on the PTA here, but this happens all the time.
+I am picking on this one organization, but this happens all the time.
 Events are planned without consideration for whether they are accessible to folks with disabilities- physical, mental, or otherwise.

 Here are just a few things you can do today to start shifting your thinking and recognize the ways you contribute to systems that are ableist: